Brian-Magnuson/nico/docs/design/overview.md

 do { statement1 } while condition
 ```

+A do-while expression may yield values other than `()` if one of the following is true:
+- The condition is literally `true`, making it an infinite loop.
-A do-while expression may yield values other than `()` if and only if the block contains a yield or break statement at the top level inside the do-while block (it cannot be inside a nested block).
+- The block contains a yield or break statement at the top level inside the block.

 ### Move expressions